OpenMDAO/OpenMDAO/openmdao/docs/features/devtools/inst_profile.rst

 can provide insight into which parts of your model are more expensive, even when different parts of your model use many of the same underlying functions.

+:code:`iprofile` by default will record information for all calls to any of the main OpenMDAO classes or their descendants, for example, `:code:`System`, :code:`Problem`, :code:`Solver`, :code:`Driver`, :code:`Matrix` and :code:`Jacobian`.

-The simplest way to use instance based profiling is via the command line using the `-m` option to python.
+The simplest way to use instance-based profiling is via the command line using the `-m` option to python.
 For example: